sagemath/sagewiki_to_gh-2022-10-10/days3/final.md

 Remark: Magma may not be producing provably correct answers

+Goal:
-Goal: (i) Better prime selection in multi-modular: maybe 4x speedup
+  1. Better prime selection in multi-modular: maybe 4x speedup

-      (ii) More specialized matrix classes
+  2. More specialized matrix classes

-      (iii) Optimize matrix-vector and vector-matrix for specialized classes
+  3. Optimize matrix-vector and vector-matrix for specialized classes

-      (iv) A lot of optimization (motivated by modular symbols)
+  4. A lot of optimization (motivated by modular symbols)

-      (v) Raw methods, much of this will have to be in specialized matrix classes.
+  5. Raw methods, much of this will have to be in specialized matrix classes.
 Maybe not do this (William is not currently convinced)?
 Look into this.

-      (vi) Examples
+  6. Examples

+Timeline:
-Timeline: (i) By 3/10
+  1. By 3/10

-          (ii) Long term
+  2. Long term

-          (iii)

 7. Examples